uxabix/Oracle-DB-for-Fantasy-RPG/README.md

 4.  **Explore the Model:**
     To view or modify the data model, open the `Diagram ER Alishkevich Ciereszko/BDStruktura.dmd` file using Oracle SQL Data Modeler.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work was created as part of coursework at Bialystok University of Technology for educational and research purposes.
+When using or referencing this work, please provide appropriate attribution.